Skip to content

-This means that in order to improve our immunity, it is vital to support and maintain good gut health.
+This means that in order to improve our immune health, it is vital to support and maintain good gut health.
 With that in mind, this article looks at a new way to approach cold and flu season, starting from the inside out.

-Probiotics come in lots of different shapes and sizes: yoghurts, fermented drinks (like kombucha) and, most recently, supplements.
-With 1 in 3 Brits now taking a daily nutritional supplement2, the probiotics industry is growing rapidly.
+Probiotics come in lots of different shapes and sizes: yoghurts, fermented drinks (like kombucha), and most recently, supplements.
+You can read here about the difference between fermented foods and probiotics.
+With 1 in 3 Brits now taking a daily nutritional supplement3, the probiotics industry is growing rapidly.
 With so many to choose from, it can be difficult to find the one to best suit your needs.

 Perhaps the most important thing to remember here is that different probiotics supplements do different things, depending on the strains of probiotic bacteria used in them.
-Revolutionary research is being conducted all the time to figure out which probiotic strains possess which health benefits.
 Scientists are particularly keen to understand which strains help to support our immune system best, and so there is more and more evidence growing in this area.